SeanOxford/ExpandingImageMenu/README.md

 This library allows for a cropped-image menu to expand into fragments/layouts for a professional look and feel.

 Potato-quality demo gif:

 ![Alt text](https://github.com/SeanOxford/ExpandingImageMenu/blob/master/images/demo.gif?raw=true)

 ## Usage

 ### 1.)

+Place the CustomRelativeLayout into an XML file wherever you'd like.

 		<?xml version="1.0" encoding="utf-8"?>
 		<RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"